Roure, Piedmont: Hamlets, villages, and tourist areas of interest

-The comune does not have a residential center with the same name, but it is composed of four main hamlets: Castel del Bosco, Balma, Roreto, and Villaretto, arranged starting from Castel del Bosco, being the lowest among them in the Chisone Valley, bordering the coumune of Perosa Argentina.
+The comune does not have a residential centre with the same name, but it is composed of four main hamlets: Castel del Bosco, Balma, Roreto, and Villaretto, arranged starting from Castel del Bosco, being the lowest among them in the Chisone Valley, bordering the comune of Perosa Argentina.
 The sequence continues up to Villaretto, situated to the Northwest compared to the others, and bordering the comune of Fenestrelle.
 The municipal seat is located in the Balma hamlet.

 In addition to the four main hamlets, there are many other small villages, mostly uninhabited.
 Among these, Serre del Bosco, Noufliere, Vignal, Piccolo and Gran Faetto can be identified.

 For sports enthusiasts, in the Bourcet Valley, accessible by crossing the bridge on the left at the end of Roreto (when heading Northwest along the SS23 to Colle del Sestriere), there are numerous climbing routes and a via ferrata, the Nicola Ciardelli's Via Ferrata.